MineoGames/MineoGames.github.io/_posts/2019-11-16-OCULUS-START-UNBOXING.md

 [![UNBOXING OCULUS START](https://i.imgur.com/5a6QUsl.png)](https://www.youtube.com/watch?v=xyXFVuc5TRo "UNBOXING OCULUS START")

-Subscribe to the newsletter to receive monthly news from the studio.
+**Subscribe to the newsletter to receive news like this directly in your inbox. 💌**

 {% include en/subscribe-form.html title="Subscribe to the newsletter" %}